jurchi/carpool-management/README.md

 ## Description:
 (WIP)
 FE application is divided into three screens.

 - Landing page (HOME)
-    This page provides summary of all ride share records.
+    - This page provides summary of all ride share records
-    It gives you ability to create/update/delete ride share records
+    - It gives you ability to create/update/delete ride share records

 - Form page
-    This page is accessed by *Create ...* / *Update* buttons It ~~is~~ should be dynamically populated when Update is clicked Start and End location text inputs are required Driver and Car selection is automatically selected for first available option Passenger selection is constrained by car seat count - 1 for driver Currently lacks the ability to select time for ride share
+    - This page is accessed by *Create ...* / *Update* buttons
+    - It ~~is~~ should be dynamically populated when Update is clicked
+    - Start and End location text inputs are required
+    - Driver and Car selection is automatically selected for first available option
+    - Passenger selection is constrained by car seat count - 1 for driver
+    - Currently lacks the ability to select time for ride share

 - Ride Share View page
-    Provides report view
+    - Provides report view
-    It can be filtered by Year / Month / Car identification plate Currently filter takes in to account only Start Date of Ride Share
+    - It can be filtered by Year / Month / Car identification plate
+    - Currently filter takes in to account only Start Date of Ride Share

-- ***Application have [Swagger](https://swagger.io/docs/specification/2-0/what-is-swagger/) set up.
+- ***Application has [Swagger](https://swagger.io/docs/specification/2-0/what-is-swagger/) set up.
 You can access it on '/swagger' url***

 ## Known Issues:
 - Delete button does not react on first click